Tony Bedeau: Torquay United

 After being on Chelsea's books as a schoolboy, he joined Torquay United as an apprentice in 1995.
-He made his debut as a substitute, at the age of 16, on 9 September 1995 against Cardiff City at Ninian Park (a debut described briefly in Garry Nelson's seminal book about life in the lower divisions of English football, Left Foot in the Grave).
-Signing professional on 28 July 1997, he soon established himself as a first-team regular with his pace and ability attracting attention from Premier League sides, which included him training with Sheffield Wednesday for a spell on the recommendation of Chris Waddle, followed by Torquay turning down a bid of £50,000 from Wednesday.
+He made his senior debut as a substitute, at the age of 16, on 9 September 1995 against Cardiff City at Ninian Park.
+Turning professional on 28 July 1997, he soon established himself as a first-team regular with his pace and ability attracting attention from Premier League sides, which included him training with Sheffield Wednesday for a spell on the recommendation of Chris Waddle, followed by Torquay turning down a bid of £50,000 from Wednesday.

-He started the 2000–01 season with an injury, only managing five goals in a disappointing season all round for the "Gulls".
+He started the 2000–01 season with an injury, only managing five goals in a disappointing season all round for Torquay.
 Despite this, he was still in demand from other clubs.
 In September 2000, Torquay turned down a £200,000 offer from a first division side, thought to be Oxford United, just after he had returned from a week on trial at Sunderland.
 In December 2000, Rochdale offered £150,000 to Torquay for Bedeau, though he decided against the move.